smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 1. After [EMCO Installation With OpenNESS Flavor](#emco-installation-with-openness-flavor), logon to the EMCO host server and maker sure that Harbor and EMCO microservices are in running status.

-2. On the edge and cloud cluster, run the following command to make Docker logon the Harbor deployed on the EMCO server, thus the clusters can pull SmartCity images from the Harbor:
+2. On the edge and cloud cluster, run the following command to make Docker logon to the Harbor deployed on the EMCO server, thus the clusters can pull SmartCity images from the Harbor:
 ```shell
 HARBORRHOST=<harbor_registry_host>